drug-design/course/docs/chapters/molecular-similarity.md

 #### Need of Methods to Measure Similarity
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer

-If a computer-interpretable representation for a compound has been encoded, the "position" of the compound, or its coordinates , in "chemical space" are defined.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/need-methods-to-measure-similarity-00f21d84'><i class='fa fa-play' aria-hidden='true'></i></button>If a computer-interpretable representation for a compound has been encoded, the "position" of the compound, or its coordinates , in "chemical space" are defined.
 In order to compare compounds, the "distance" between them has to be defined to obtain a numerical similarity value.
 Whatever the particular type of similarity measure (sometimes called 'distance'), its most important property is that the similarity it assigns to two structures must be related to the similarity of the properties of the molecules.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer